Table of Contents

 Send Notification Utility

-The “send-notification” utility is a simple method for users to send notifications via SMS and email.
+Send Notification is a command-line utility providing a simple method to send notifications via SMS and e-mail.

 Cellular IP Passthrough Mode